kevin-foster-uk/kevin-foster-uk.github.io/content/posts/auth-multi-domain/index.md

   - CORS
 ---

 When building a SaaS application, it's common to provide each customer with their own subdomain or custom domain.
-However, you typically need a centralized system for user authentication and management.
-This centralized approach is crucial for billing, as it maps users to their subscribed services.
+However, you typically need a centralised system for user authentication and management.
+This centralised approach is crucial for billing, as it maps users to their subscribed services.

 Users often need access to multiple application instances, making a single-sign-on (SSO) system essential.
 SSO eliminates the friction of managing separate logins for each instance and repeatedly logging in and out.

-Combining custom domains with centralized authentication introduces complexity.
+Combining custom domains with centralised authentication introduces complexity.
 Browsers treat each domain as separate, with isolated session storage, local storage, and cookies.
 For security reasons, one domain cannot access another's stored data, making authentication state sharing challenging.

 Traditional solutions typically redirect users to a central authentication system and back, requiring backend services to communicate.
 While functional, this process can feel clunky.